General Motors Building (Manhattan): Interior

 The building has about 1.7 e6ft2 of space, though its rental space is also estimated at 1,774,000 ft2.
 According to the New York City Department of City Planning, the building has 1,824,820 ft2 of gross floor area.
 A 2013 transaction among minority owners valued the building around $3.4 billion while a 2017 appraisal valued it at over $4.8 billion.
 The building's prestige was in part due to its proximity to Central Park, as well as its 30,000 ft2 floor plates, which tended to attract larger companies.

 The interiors are clad with Greek marble; the highest-quality marble was used in the lobby while lower-quality marble was relegated to upper-story spaces such as restrooms.
 The lobby has a patterned polygonal ceiling, green-and-white marble walls, and green marble floors with inlaid brass strips.
 The ceiling is original, but the floors and walls date from a 1999 renovation.
 The original design of the lobby included octagonal white-marble floor tiles as well as marble grilles on the walls.
 Originally, the north wing of the lobby had a GM showroom with 20000 ft2 of display rooms on the ground and mezzanine levels.
 The space housed toy store FAO Schwarz from 1986 to 2015.
 The store, featured in the 1988 film Big, won an award for its lighting in 2005.
+On the second floor is the Savoy Club, an amenity space spanning 26000 to 33000 ft2.
+The amenity space includes a fitness center, three conference rooms, and a dining area.
+The Savoy Club is clad in travertine, oak, and terrazzo, and the design of its tables and carpets is based on the decorations in the lobby.

 The interior space is supported by "modules" of columns spaced 20 ft apart.
 The executive offices of GM, on the 25th floor, were devoid of the "traditional" artwork that was standard of other executive headquarters in the city.
 Instead, these offices were furnished with replicas of traditional work.
 The upper stories' decorative elements were selected by their tenants.
 Three of the original upper-story tenants, cosmetics manufacturers Estee Lauder, Revlon, and Helena Rubinstein Inc., collectively took more than six stories, each with varying color schemes and art collections.